 Yoga is a practice that has been around for thousands of years and is still growing in popularity today.
 When you hear the word "yoga," what comes to mind?
 For a lot of people, it's not just a form of exercise, but also an essential element that helps them stay happy and healthy.
 This guide provides an overview on everything you need to know about yoga, its types and benefits and many more.

 What is Yoga?

 Yoga is a meditative practice designed to improve physical and mental health.
 Individuals typically engage in yoga while they are standing, sitting, or lying down.
 It is a physical, mental and spiritual discipline for health, meditation, and meditation.
-Yoga is often used as a form of exercise.
+It is often used as a form of exercise.
 Practicing yoga can help with many common ailments including anxiety, depression, insomnia and fatigue.